risd/edu-data-sync/README.md

 Application that runs on Heroku, using Heroku scheduler.

 Piggy back's a the webhook firebase instance.
 Where `data`, `contentType` & `presence` are typically the top level nodes for data, this application adds a third. `eduSync`.
-In here, API data is stashed, and diffed against current objects in the live `data` tree of the firebase.
+In here, API data is stashed, and diffed against current objects in the live `data` tree of the Firebase.

 ### Locally